 If you want to boost your Search Engine rankings, you have to add structured data or schema to your website content.
-There are different methods to make this happen and in this article, we will talk about some of the best online tools that you can use to test structured data.
+There are different methods to make this happen and in this article, we will talk about some of the best online tools for structured data that you can use to test.
 Let’s jump right into it, shall we?

 What is structured data?